mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 </tbody>
 </table>

-The right side is empty because the author uses a code editor that automatically formats the whitespace in their code every time they save the file.
+The right side is empty because the author uses a code editor that automatically formats their whitespace every time they hit "Save."
 At worst, the author sends their code out for review and the continuous integration solution reports that the whitespace is incorrect, so the author fixes the issue without the reviewer ever having to care.

-Look for elements in your code reviews that you can automate away.
+Look for mechanical tasks in your code reviews that you can automate away.
 Here are the common ones:

 | Task | Automated solution |
 |-------|--------------------------|